“Now, I know that every election people say, ‘This is the most important election of our lifetime.’ But this time, it actually is.”

 The most prominent teaching from Jesus about government comes in the midst of an exchange he had with religious leaders who were trying to trap him.

 Those leaders approached him with a question: “Teacher, we know that you are true and do not care about anyone’s opinion.
 For you are not swayed by appearances, but truly teach the way of God.”
 It was nothing short of flattery, lavishing insincere praise on Jesus for selfish reasons.
 Still, Jesus waited for their question.

 “Is it lawful to pay taxes to Caesar, or not?
 Should we pay them, or should we not?”
 The religious leaders knew that if Jesus said not to pay taxes to Caesar, it would be an act of rebellion against the government.
 On the other hand, if Jesus said taxes should be paid to Caesar, he might appear to be compromising his devotion to God.

 Seeing through their hypocrisy, Jesus said, “Why put me to the test?
 Bring me a denarius and let me look at it.”

 They brought him this coin, which was worth about a day’s wage.
 Jesus held it in his hand, looked them in the eye, and asked, “Whose likeness and inscription is this?”

 Jesus replied, “Render to Caesar the things that are Caesar’s, and to God the things that are God’s.”

 In response, the people who heard Jesus’s words “marveled” at what he said (Mark 12:13–17).

 Worthy of Our Hearts

-This excerpt is adapted from David Platt’s most recent book, Before You Vote: Seven Questions Every Christian Should Ask.
-Go here to order on Amazon.
+This excerpt is adapted from David Platt’s book Before You Vote: Seven Questions Every Christian Should Ask.